Online Trauma Counselling · Gateshead

 Finding support in Gateshead

-My online counselling sits alongside the help available locally, and it can be worth knowing what else is there.
+My online counselling sits alongside the help available locally.
 In Gateshead, you can refer yourself directly to NHS talking therapies for anxiety and depression, with no GP referral needed.
 You can find support through the NHS Talking Therapies finder.

 If you need urgent help now